rubiefawn/remedy/docs/content/tricks-and-weapons.md

 * **Ammunition:** You can use a crossbow to make an attack only if you have bolts to fire from the crossbow.
 Each time you attack with the crossbow, you expend one bolt.
 Up to half of your expended bolts can be recovered after an encounter ends.
 * **Forceful:** When you roll triumph on an attack using a crossbow, the target is Crippled.
 * **Ranged:** A crossbow can be used to make a ranged attack against a creature within 100 feet \(200 with disadvantage\), inflicting physical damage on a hit.
-* **Reload:** A crossbow can make one attack before it must be reloaded as an action or bonus action.
+* **Reload:** A crossbow can make one attack before it must be reloaded as an action.
 * **Two-handed:** A crossbow requires two hands to use.

 :::info